afnanfdz/woven-wiki-cs225/data/README.md

 We have three datasets:

+## `wiki-topcats.txt`

-- `wiki-topcats.txt` is a list of pairs of Wikipedia article IDs.
+A list of pairs of Wikipedia article IDs.
 Interpret each line as as: 'key' has a link to 'value'.
 This means we're working with directed edges.
 This dataset will be what we use to construct our graph(s).

 Preview (first ten lines):
 ```